PoisotLab/MS_befwm_softwarenote/ms.md

 populations based on two highly influential variables for the biological rates, body mass and metabolic type.
-Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions [@will07hyi].
+Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions.
 The governing equations below describe the changes in relative density of producers and consumers respectively.